Home Insurance Cost: Average Rates by State & How to Save Money in 2026

 Step-by-Step Coverage Calculation

-Step 1 — Estimate Dwelling Coverage (Coverage A) Multiply your home's square footage by the local construction cost per square foot.
-In most U.S. markets, that's $150–$250/sq ft.
-A 2,000 sq ft home might cost $300,000–$500,000 to rebuild.
+Step 1 - Estimate Dwelling Coverage (Coverage A) Multiply your home's square footage by the local construction cost per square foot.
+In most U.S. markets, that's $150 to $250 per square foot.
+A 2,000 sq ft home might cost $300,000 to $500,000 to rebuild.

-Step 2 — Other Structures (Coverage B) Typically 10% of your dwelling coverage.
-For a $300,000 policy, that's $30,000 for fences, garages, sheds, etc.
+Step 2 - Other Structures (Coverage B) Typically 10% of your dwelling coverage.
+For a $300,000 policy, that's $30,000 for fences, garages, sheds, and other detached structures.

-Step 4 — Liability (Coverage E) Standard policies offer $100,000–$300,000.
-Experts recommend at least $300,000–$500,000 to protect against lawsuits.
+Step 4 - Liability (Coverage E) Standard policies offer $100,000 to $300,000.
+Experts recommend at least $300,000 to $500,000 to protect against lawsuits.

 HO-3 Policy (Standard)

-• Dwelling covered — open perils
+• Dwelling covered on open perils

-• Other structures — open perils
+• Other structures on open perils

-• Personal property — named perils only
+• Personal property only on named perils

 • Personal property paid at actual cash value